n0th1ngsad/Network-Fixer/README.md

 # Network-Fixer
-NetOptimizer is a tool for optimizing Windows network settings.
-It disables unnecessary IPv6 components, tweaks TCP/IP parameters, applies registry enhancements, and generates random binary data for IPv6.
-Ideal for improving network performance and stability on Windows systems.
+Network Fixer is a small utility designed to configure various network properties on Windows systems.
+By leveraging commands like netsh, sc, and registry modifications, this application can automatically adjust firewall settings, disable unnecessary services, and add random values to several critical network parameters.

 ---
 > HOW TO USE : </br>